 This increasing emphasis on digital literacy as a core skill has bred a generation of what writer Marc Prensky dubbed ‘digital natives’.
 For this younger generation, digital technologies are their first language.
 In contrast, there are ‘digital immigrants’, who are people that didn’t grow up surrounded with digital technologies.
 Although these workers often have a robust ‘soft’ skillset in sales and communication, they need to keep learning the digital language to increase their fluency – or else risk getting left behind.

-How to grow digital skillsets effectively and rapidly
+How to grow digital skills sets effectively and rapidly

 In the report compiled by the UK government, the researchers identified the following areas as core digital skills.
 According to the study, these eight areas were crucial to company agility, upskilling, and career advancement for employees.
 In order to cultivate a team’s digital skills, management should integrate these skills across different projects and applications depending on the needs of their sector: